This article is part of a larger series on POS Systems.

 You can prompt your staff to ask customers to join the loyalty program at the end of a sales transaction, and they can enroll the customer directly in the POS.
 Loyalty customers can be tracked in your system by their cell phone numbers, or you can choose to distribute custom-designed loyalty cards.

 Choose how you want to reward guests who reach certain milestones—by offering a promotional item or a dollar or percentage discount.
 Alternatively, you can offer a specific menu item like a free coffee or dessert.
 Rewards can be offered to specific customer groups or offered to all loyalty customers.
-You can also accept rewards points as a form of payment if you like.
+You can also accept reward points as a form of payment if you like.

 Order screens can be image-based so customers can see what they are ordering on self-service kiosks, and staff can show customers images tableside.
 Moreover, you can set a specific name for dishes that will only print in the kitchen, so if your line cooks read French or Spanish more fluently than English, you can give them tickets in their preferred language.

-Owners and managers can access Lightspeed Restaurant’s management dashboard from any browser, so they can view reports in the back office, their home computer, or any web-enabled mobile device.
+Owners and managers can access Lightspeed Restaurant’s management dashboard from any browser, so they can view reports in the back office, on their home computer, or on any web-enabled mobile device.
 The report interface is streamlined and easy to navigate, and reports are highly visual, showing your performance metrics at a glance with vivid charts to illustrate data.

 Lightspeed’s customer care team is available 24/7—except for holidays—via phone.
 It also offers live web chat during standard business hours and responds to emails within a day.
 You’ll find a variety of training videos in the manager dashboard, and Lightspeed maintains a database of helpful training resources online that you can access at any time.

-Lightspeed Restaurant Alternatives
+Lightspeed Restaurant User Reviews